ojarva/status.futurice.com/README.md

 ---------

 Our public status information server runs in Amazon EC2 - there's no point on running it on our own network.
+It's in our domain, but domain servers are easy to replicate.
 Small python script posts network map from our internal statistics server to public one.
 Similarly RT runs on separate server.
 RT server sends statistics regularly with *backend/fetch_rt.py*.
 Both network map and RT statistics come in through *upload.php*.
 Public server fetches Pingdom statistics directly.
 That's the only time critical page - if everything something is broken on our end, network map and RT statistics are not working, but [services status page](http://status.futurice.com/page/services) shows up-to-date information.

 Basic documentation: